 20 U.S.C.
-1232(g), EC §§ 49063, 49068, 49069, 49073 - Marketing: Disclosure Of Student Information: DISTRICT makes student directory information available in accordance with state and federal laws.
+1232(g), EC §§ 49063, 49068, 49069, 49073 - Marketing: Disclosure Of Student Information: Holtville Unified School District makes student directory information available in accordance with state and federal laws.
 This means that each student's name, birthday, address, telephone number, major course of study, participation in school activities, dates of attendance, awards, and the previous school attendance may be released to agencies such as the local PTA or Parent Club, or the military services.
-If you do not wish this information released, please contact your student's school stie registrar so that they can indicate your wishes in the Student Information System called Synergy
+If you do not wish this information released, please indicate so in the appropriate section of the registration packet or contact your child's school office secretary/registrar.